Marker Logo

 this page online

-W. Marker is in Ewing, Virginia, in Lee County.
-Marker is on Daniel Boone Trail (Business U.S. 58) just west of Smith Hollow Road, on the right when traveling west.
+24.043′ W. Marker is in Ewing, Virginia, in Lee County.
+It is on Daniel Boone Trail (Business U.S. 58) just west of Smith Hollow Road, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Ewing VA 24248, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Daniel Boone Trail (here, next to this marker); William H. Starnes: Agricultural Educator (approx. 0.8 miles away); Hiking Up to White Rocks (approx. 1.9 miles away); White Rocks (approx. 2.7 miles away); Martin’s Station (approx. 3 miles away); John Ball (approx. 3.2 miles away); Lee County Code Breakers (approx. 5.1 miles away); Pioneer Graves (approx. 6.1 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies: Daniel Boone Trail (here, next to this marker); William H. Starnes: Agricultural Educator (approx. 0.8 miles away); Hiking Up to White Rocks (approx. 1.9 miles away); White Rocks (approx. 2.7 miles away); Martin’s Station (approx. 3 miles away); John Ball (approx. 3.2 miles away); Lee County Code Breakers (approx. 5.1 miles away); Pioneer Graves (approx. 6.1 miles away).
 Touch for a list and map of all markers in Ewing.

 More about this marker.
 This marker replaced an earlier marker with the same name and number which read, “the knoll a short distance to the north is an Indian burial mound.
 The Cherokees were the principal tribe inhabiting this region.”